 What you can expect to see at Calgary Zoo

 I will tell you the most important thing at the beginning.
-The first time we visited the Calgary Zoo for two hours, we didn’t get to see everything.
+The first time we visited the Calgary Zoo for two hours, we didnβt get to see everything.
+If you’re visiting with kids, you can easily spend there the whole day.
+There are different areas for animals, restaurants & buffets, and outdoor playgrounds.

 Penguin Plunge

-The most relatable habitat for Canadian visitors is the Canadian Wilds.
+The most relatable habitat for Canadian visitors is the Wild Canada area of the Calgary Zoo.
 The paved path around the Zoo takes you to see bison, moose, bighorn sheep, mountain goats, cougars, grizzly bear and black bears.

-The grizzly bear has its own enclosure, and right next to it is an enclosure for three bears – white, brown, and black.
-I didn’t get a chance to ask for their names, so we call them Black Sabbath, Rubio (blond in Spanish), and Cinnamon based on their colour.
+The grizzly bear has its own enclosure, and right next to it is an enclosure for three black bears.
+While the species is black bears, they have different colour β white, brown, and black.
+I didnβt get a chance to ask for their names, so we call them Black Sabbath, Rubio (blond in Spanish), and Cinnamon based on their colour.

 TIP